sv222/cloud-engineer-interview-questions/README.md

 * **Recommendations:** CodeGuru provides recommendations on how to fix potential problems in your code.
 * **Insights:** CodeGuru provides insights into your code quality, such as the number of bugs and security vulnerabilities in your code.

-## Microsoft Azure interview questions
+## Microsoft Azure Interview Questions

 1. What is Microsoft Azure, and how does it work?
 2. Explain the core services provided by Azure.